jigonzale04/jigonzale04/README.md

 I am a **Clinical Assistant Professor** at the **Mitch Daniels School of Business, Purdue University** (Quantitative Methods Department), where I teach Data Mining, AI for Business Analytics, and Six Sigma & Quality Analytics at both the undergraduate and graduate levels.

-I hold a **Ph.D. in Management Science** and have accumulated 20+ years spanning industry marketing and management, executive roles as **Marketing Director**, **Strategic and Special Projects Manager** and lately as a **Chief Data Scientist** and **Director of Intelligence & Data Science** at Universidad de Monterrey, and faculty and visiting scholar positions across Mexico, the US, Peru, and Poland.
+I hold a **Ph.D. in Management Science** and have accumulated 20+ years spanning industry marketing and management, executive roles as **Marketing Director**, **Strategic and Special Projects Manager** and lately as a **Chief Data Scientist** and **Director of Intelligence & Data Science** at Universidad de Monterrey.
+I have held multiple faculty and visiting scholar positions across Mexico, the US, Peru, and Poland.

 My work sits at the crossroads of **business strategy and applied AI**: I build ML/DL models, deploy them as interactive applications, and teach practitioners and students how to use them for real decisions — without needing to be coders themselves.